CityofSantaMonica/hackthebeach/_judges/AdamWeiss.md

 Adam serves as President of Shalom Institute, and sits on the boards of the Santa Monica Chamber of Commerce and American Jewish Committee.

-Weiss holds a J.D. from UCLA School of Law and a B.A. in Economics and Political Science from Stanford University.
+Adam holds a J.D. from UCLA School of Law and a B.A. in Economics and Political Science from Stanford University.